X-WMS/xwms-package/README.md

 - token: `example-token-value`

 Output only the code in [your language], nothing else.
-If you need to set variables or install a package (like `axios` or `requests`), include it too.
+If you need to set variables or install a package (like `axios` or `requests`), include it too. if the user did NOT replace [your programming language] please ask the user to provide an programming language first.
 ```

 ✅ That’s it!
 You’re now ready to use the XWMS authentication APIs in your Laravel app.